Morgan Burnett: Personal life

 Burnett was raised by his parents, Cap and Ellary Burnett, in College Park, Georgia.
-His older brother, Cap Burnett Jr., played college football at Georgia (1999-2002) and is currently the head coach of North Clayton High School's football team.
-His father played college football at the Memphis State and had a minor stint with the Memphis Showboats of the USFL.
+His older brother, Cap Burnett Jr., played college football for the Georgia Bulldogs (1999-2002) and is currently the head coach of North Clayton High School's football team.
+His father played college football for the Memphis Tigers and had a minor stint with the Memphis Showboats of the USFL.
 Burnett's father died in 2015 from a heart attack.
 He also holds the Morgan Burnett Football Camp, which is an annual free youth football camp held in Riverside, Colquitt County, Georgia for children 6-14.
 He grew up as a fan of the Atlanta Falcons.

 Nicolette Aaron and Burnett established the Burnett Family Foundation which holds an annual turkey drive to aide families and give them the necessities to have a Thanksgiving dinner.
 They currently reside in Marietta, Georgia with their three children; a daughter and two sons named Morgan Jr. and Logan.
+Morgan Jr. is currently committed to play at Georgia Tech.